 What Happened To Napoleon Bonaparte?

-Perhaps almost as captivating as his rise to power was Napoleon’s legendary fall from grace.
+Perhaps almost as captivating as his rise to power was Napoleon’s legendary abdication and fall from grace.

 After years of a relentless pursuit of power and territory throughout Europe, a period known in history as the Napoleonic Wars, Napoleon ultimately overstretched his reach and became a victim of his own ambition.
 After an ill-fated invasion of Russia in 1812, Napoleon was defeated and the decline of his power and rule had begun.

 He was initially exiled to Elba, yet many suspected this would not be the end of the story of Napoleon Bonaparte.
 They were right.
 He escaped from exile and returned to lead one last valiant dash for glory, only to be defeated once more.
 This final battle – the infamous Battle of Waterloo – would seal Napoleon’s fate and he was exiled once again, this time to a remote island in the South Atlantic called St Helena.

 The once-great Emperor of France would live the rest of his days exiled from the nation he had fought so passionately to support.
 Although his former wife and empress Josephine would petition to join him, Napoleon remained cut off from his family on his island prison, spending his days writing dramatic accounts of his life and adventures.